There Will Be Blood: Filming

 Principal photography began in June 2006 on a ranch in Marfa, Texas, and took three months.
 Other location shooting took place in Los Angeles.
 The film was shot using Panavision XL 35 mm cameras outfitted primarily with Panavision C series and high-speed anamorphic lenses.
 Anderson tried to shoot the script in sequence with most of the sets on the ranch.

-Two weeks in, Anderson replaced the actor playing Eli Sunday with Paul Dano, who had originally only been cast in the much smaller role of Paul Sunday, the brother who tipped off Plainview about the oil on the Sunday ranch.
-A profile of Day-Lewis in The New York Times Magazine suggested that the original actor, Kel O'Neill, had been intimidated by Day-Lewis's intensity and habit of staying in character on and off the set.
+Two weeks in, Anderson replaced the actor playing Eli Sunday (Kel O'Neill) with Paul Dano, who had originally been cast only in the much smaller role of Paul Sunday, the brother who tipped off Plainview about the oil on the Sunday ranch.
+A profile of Day-Lewis in The New York Times Magazine suggested that original actor Kel O'Neill had been intimidated by Day-Lewis's intensity and habit of staying in character on and off the set.
 Anderson, Day-Lewis, and O'Neill all denied this claim, and Day-Lewis stated, "I absolutely don't believe that it was because he was intimidated by me.
 I happen to believe that—and I hope I'm right."
-O'Neill ascribed his dismissal to a poor working relationship with Anderson and his growing disinterest in acting.
+O'Neill ascribed his dismissal to a poor working relationship with Anderson and his diminished interest in acting.

-Anderson first saw Dano in The Ballad of Jack and Rose and thought that he would be perfect to play Paul Sunday, a role he originally envisioned to be a 12- or 13-year-old boy.
+Anderson first saw Dano in The Ballad of Jack and Rose and thought that he would be perfect to play Paul Sunday, a role he originally envisioned to be a 12 or 14-year-old boy.
 Dano only had four days to prepare for the much larger role of Eli Sunday, but he researched the time period that the film is set in as well as evangelical preachers.
 The previous two weeks of scenes with Sunday and Plainview had to be re-shot with Dano instead of O'Neill.

 The interior mansion scenes were filmed at the Greystone Mansion in Beverly Hills, the former real-life home of Edward Doheny Jr., a gift from his father, Edward Doheny.
 Scenes filmed at Greystone involved the careful renovation of the basement's two-lane bowling alley.
 Anderson said it was "a particular situation, because it was so narrow that there could only be a very limited number of people at any given time, maybe five or six behind the camera and then the two boys."
 Day-Lewis later broke a rib in a fall during filming.

 Anderson dedicated the film to Robert Altman, who died during editing.